kartik-kakar/RentWise-Predicting-Rental-Property-Prices-In-US/README.md

        outliers from our dataset to get more realilstic findings and saved up our modified file for future use.

   - ### 🧠 Feature Engineering and 📊 Modelling
-       Next, we focused on data transformation and data splitting, prepared the dataset for model training and ensuring that features are meaningful and suitable for machine learning.
+       Next, we focused on data transformation, converted all the categorical columns to numerical ones ensuring that features are meaningful and suitable for machine learning.
+Then, we split our data into test and train set, prepared for model training and tried out the following models on the entire dataset:

-  - ### 📊 Modeling
-       It will invlove selecting, training, and evaluating machine learning models to predict rental housing prices, aiming to create an accurate and interpretable predictive model.
-       We will be testing and evaluating various models, including:
+    -  Linear Regression
+    -  Ridge Regression
-          - Logistic Regression
+    -  Lasso Regression
     -  Decision Tree
+    -  Random Forest
+    -  Neural Network Regressor

+      We then scaled our dataset, ran the models again and compared them using the R2 and MSE metric.

 ## 📝 Learnings

 Till now, we have cleaned our dataset and decided our Target variable, i.e, 'price' and have made a lot of visualization revealing the relationships between different variables.
+We have also done the feature engineering and made and compared few baseline models for our project.
+After comparison, we learned that the Random Forest Regressor model consistently demonstrates superior predictive accuracy and generalization having the highest R2 Score of more than 84.00% both before and after scaling.